A Framework for Increasing Accountability in Times of Crisis

 We are all navigating uncharted waters right now.
 As COVID-19 evolves and questions remain unanswered, major corporations, small businesses, and individuals alike are doing their best to slow the spread and redefine a “new normal.”

 For Lazy Dog Restaurants, a small restaurant chain headquartered in California, that means devising innovative ways to supply food and essentials to home-bound consumers.
 The company is now offering “Home Essential Packages” complete with eggs, rice, butter, and even toilet paper.
 These packages are delivered straight to consumers’ doorsteps, limiting human contact while creating a new revenue stream for the business.
 For the founders at Lazy Dog Restaurants, the goal is simple, “We know how challenging it is to get groceries right now and we are here to help.”
-Rather than let their inventory of restaurant kitchen essentials go to waste, they’re redistributing it to the people who need it most.
+Rather than let their inventory of restaurant kitchen essentials go to waste, they’re increasing accountability and redistributing it to the people who need it most.

 During times like these, reeling from uncertainty is normal.
 In fact, it’s completely justified.
 But being consumed by fear and confusion leads to paralysis — not the kind of mindset that helps us move through the uncertainty.
 Fortunately, leaders like those at Lazy Dog Restaurants are choosing to emerge from paralysis and develop innovative ways to weather this storm.